 So, the conclusion was, that if we focus on people in the busy parenting years and combine that with nostalgia we’ll have something totally different.
-To honor the occupied but thoughtful parents we came up with the concept of ‘The Super Parent’s Guide to Cooking’ (Supervanhemman Keittokirja).
-Thankfully our client didn’t think our ideas we’re over the top.
+To honour the occupied but thoughtful parents we came up with the concept of ‘The Super Parent’s Guide to Cooking’ (Supervanhemman Keittokirja).
+Thankfully our client didn’t think our ideas were over the top.
 Instead, the people at Otavamedia were super enthusiastic about our thoughts.

 What we delivered

 The content is carefully picked out for the chosen audience.
 At the end of the day, it’s the good old pasta dishes, the lasagna and the baked salmon that will do the trick.
 And if the recipe is good you don’t need more than one of them, right?

 So we created a website with a premium selection of simple but delicious recipes for the families who, though they’re busy, cherish a good meal and a good time with their loved ones.
 This is what Supervanhemman Keittokirja is all about.